Unprecedented gusts expected to fan wildfires in New Mexico

 “There’s uncertainty and there’s fear about how the winds are going to affect the fire from day to day,” said Elmo Baca, chairman of the Las Vegas Community Foundation.
 “Once the people are evacuated out of an area, they can’t go back, so they’re just stuck worrying.”

+“It’s literally like living under a dark cloud.
+It’s unnerving,” said Liz Birmingham, 66.

+The recent work by fire crews to protect Las Vegas was “looking really good” but continued Saturday, said Scott Able, a fire operations official.
+“We want to make sure this is all going to hold.”

-The blaze has blackened more than 262 square miles (678 square kilometers) over the last few weeks.
+The blaze, now a month old, has blackened more than 267 square miles (691 square kilometers) — an area larger than the city of Chicago.

-The start of the conflagration has been traced in part to a preventive fire initiated by the U.S. Forest Service in early April to reduce flammable vegetation.
+The April 6 start of the conflagration has been traced in part to a preventive fire initiated by the U.S. Forest Service to reduce flammable vegetation.
 The blaze escaped control, merging with another wildfire of unknown origin.

 Nationwide, close to 2,000 square miles (5,180 square kilometers) have burned so far this year, with 2018 being the last time this much fire had been reported across the country, according to the National Interagency Fire Center.
 And predictions for the rest of the spring do not bode well for the West, where long-term drought and warmer temperatures brought on by climate change have combined to worsen the threat of wildfire.